-Keep all potential poisons locked up high, out of sight and out of reach of children.

-Keep products in their original, child-resistant packaging.
-Child-resistant packaging has been shown to reduce poisoning injuries and fatalities.

-- Keep medications, cleaners and other products in their original, labelled packaging to ensure you have instructions for use, avoid mix-ups, and have information about the contents should you need to call a poison centre. - Avoid mixing different cleaning products together.
+- Keep all potential poisons locked up high, out of sight and out of reach of children. - Keep products in their original, child-resistant packaging.
+Child-resistant packaging has been shown to reduce poisoning injuries and fatalities. - Keep medications, cleaners and other products in their original, labelled packaging to ensure you have instructions for use, avoid mix-ups, and have information about the contents should you need to call a poison centre. - Avoid mixing different cleaning products together.
 Mixing can cause chemical reactions that produce dangerous gases. - Avoid using cannabis products and e-cigarettes in front of children.
-Studies suggest that child poisoning may be linked to imitative behaviour, as children often want to do the same things their parents and caregivers do. - Only 40 per cent of Canadian parents report knowing about local poison resources.
-Keep the poison centre phone number stored in your cellphone or in a visible location, such as on the fridge.
+Studies suggest that child poisoning may be linked to imitative behaviour, as children often want to do the same things their parents and caregivers do.